kallebelins/semantic-kernel-graph-docs/docs/examples/chain-of-thought.md

     CachingEnabled = true
 };

-// Create executor and add node var executor = new GraphExecutor("ChainOfThought-ProblemSolving",
-    "Chain-of-Thought problem solving example", logger);
+// Create a graph executor, register the node and set it as the start node. var executor = new GraphExecutor("ChainOfThought-ProblemSolving", "Chain-of-Thought problem solving example", logger);
 executor.AddNode(cotNode);
 executor.SetStartNode(cotNode.NodeId);

-// Prepare arguments
-var arguments = new KernelArguments
+// Prepare input arguments for the Chain-of-Thought execution. var arguments = new KernelArguments
 {
-    ["problem_statement"] = "A company needs to reduce operational costs by 20% while maintaining employee satisfaction...", ["context"] = "The company operates in a competitive tech market with high talent retention challenges.", ["constraints"] = "Cannot reduce headcount by more than 5%, must maintain current benefit levels...", ["expected_outcome"] = "A comprehensive cost reduction plan with specific actionable steps", ["reasoning_depth"] = 4
+    ["problem_statement"] = "A company needs to reduce operational costs by 20% while maintaining employee satisfaction.
+They have 1000 employees and current annual costs of $50M.", ["context"] = "Competitive tech market with high talent retention challenges.", ["constraints"] = "Cannot reduce headcount by more than 5%; must maintain benefit levels; implement within 6 months.", ["expected_outcome"] = "A concrete cost reduction plan with prioritized actions.", ["reasoning_depth"] = 4
 };

-// Execute the graph
-var result = await executor.ExecuteAsync(kernel, arguments, CancellationToken.None);
+// Execute the graph and obtain the final reasoning result. var result = await executor.ExecuteAsync(kernel, arguments, CancellationToken.None);
 ```